 When you have your tube, finish off the yarn and weave in the ends.

 With the tube wrong side out (with the seam on the outside), thread a long piece of yarn onto your yarn needle and pull the needle through each row all around one end of the tube.
 Grab both ends of the yarn and pull tight to gather the top of the hat.
 Tie the ends together with a double knot and weave in the ends.

 Finally, just flip the hat right side out, and – ta-da! – it’s a hat!
 Well, kind of.
-It just needs a bit of finishing and then it will awesome.
+It just needs a bit of finishing and then it will be awesome.